 DENVER — A Colorado federal magistrate judge on June 11 determined that an auto insurer will be permitted to introduce evidence regarding its payment of its policy limits to an insured following the insured’s filing of a breach of contract and bad faith suit against the insurer (Beverly Cribari v.
 Allstate Fire & Casualty Insurance Co., No. 16-2450, D. Colo., 2019 U.S. Dist.
 LEXIS 97738).

-AUSTIN, Texas — A federal judge in Texas on April 16 ruled that although an insurer’s removal of an insurance breach of contract and bad faith lawsuit against its homeowners insurance provider and others to Texas federal court was timely, remand of the action to the state court is necessary because the other parties to the action were not improperly joined (Carlos Riojas, et al. v.
-Nationwide General Insurance Co., et al., No. 18-1127, W.D.
-Texas, 2019 U.S. Dist.
-LEXIS 65090).
+RIVERSIDE, Calif. — A federal judge in California on June 12 ruled that an adjuster was not improperly joined in an insurance breach of contract and bad faith lawsuit against a homeowners insurance provider and remanded the action to state court (Maria Gast v.
+Universal North America Insurance Co., et al., No. 19-0647, C.D.
+Calif., 2019 U.S. Dist.
+LEXIS 99582).

 HAMMOND, Ind. — A federal judge in Indiana on June 18 ruled that a third-party beneficiary lacks standing to bring a claim for insurance bad faith against an automobile insurance provider because she is not a named insured under the insurance policy for which she sought underinsured motorist coverage (Nicole Schweihs v.
 State Farm Insurance Co., No. 18-140, N.D.
 Ind., 2019 U.S. Dist.
 LEXIS 101475).